-Dates: This workshop will run for five weeks on Saturdays from Saturday 5th February 2022 to Saturday 5th March 2022.
-If the workshop becomes oversubscribed, we will close the application process early.
+Dates: This workshop ran on Saturdays from Saturday 5th February 2022 to Saturday 26th February 2022.

 In this workshop we will explore and draw creatures from the ocean using a compass and ruler and freehand biomorphic movements.
 See the exciting course schedule below for more details.

 This workshop will be led by Stephanie June Ellis.
 Stephanie is a travelling professional artist, author and founder of The Art Of Process School.